alihanyalcin/micgo/README.md

 ```
 **NOTE:** You must have **MongoDB** running on your system before launching the project.

-Ping your microservices.
+Ping your services.
 You will get 'pong' message if everything is okay.
 - http://localhost:12300/api/v1/ping for service1.
 - http://localhost:12301/api/v1/ping for service2.